oravirt/ansible-oracle/README.md

 <b>Changelog (bigger changes)</b>

 2014-10-19
-- Added support for udev device name persistency
+- Added support for udev device name persistence

 2014-10-10
 - Added 'oracle_gi_nic_pub|priv' and removed hardcoded nic's in grid-install template.
 Now possible to define which interface does what